Written By Rick de Groot

 Multiple In Operators in Power Query

-To mark all products except the ones in your list, you can reverse the result by using the word not:
+To mark all products except the ones in your list as “Sale,” you can reverse the condition using the not operator.
+This is useful when you want to exclude certain products from the sale.

 if not List.Contains( { "Jeans", "Skirts", "Tights" }, [Product] )